microsoft/aitour26-BRK443-efficient-model-customization-with-azure-ai-foundry/src/demo-raft/README.md

 python raft.py configure
 ```

-# RAFT Demo – AI Tour 2026

-This folder contains a demonstration of the RAFT (Retrieval Augmented Fine Tuning) methodology for improving **Cora**, the AI assistant for **Zava DIY store**, presented at Microsoft AI Tour 2026.

-## What is RAFT?

-RAFT is a toolkit for efficient model customization using Azure AI services.
-In the context of Zava's DIY hardware store, it enables:
-- Generation of synthetic datasets based on Zava's knowledge base blog and DIY expertise articles
-- Fine-tuning of models to better understand DIY questions and provide accurate guidance from the knowledge base
-- Deployment and evaluation of model performance for improved customer service

-The RAFT workflow is designed to help Cora, Zava's AI assistant, provide more accurate DIY advice and technical guidance to customers by leveraging their extensive knowledge base blog covering paint techniques, tool usage, home improvement projects, and expert DIY tips.

 ## RAFT CLI Overview (`raft.py`)

 The main entry point for this demo is the `raft.py` CLI.
 It provides a comprehensive set of commands for running the RAFT workflow: